george-hawkins/arf-drone/README.md

 * [Brief notes](NOTES.md#brief-notes) on clockwise and two counterclockwise motors, the external LED and USB connector.
 * The [F450 ARF kit](NOTES.md#f450-arf-kit) and why I choose to buy the F450 frame and propulsion system as separate components rather than bundled as an ARF kit.
 * The [E300 vs E305 vs E310](NOTES.md#e300-vs-e305-vs-e310) propulsion systems.
-* The LiPo [batteries](NOTES.md#batteries), the T-plug battery connector, the battery alarm and the battery safety bag.
+* The LiPo [batteries](NOTES.md#batteries), the T-plug battery connector, the charger, the battery alarm and the battery safety bag.
 * [Vibration](NOTES.md#vibration) and why a vibration damping kit might improve the performance of the sensors in the flight controller.
 * Predefined [waypoints](NOTES.md#waypoints) and in-flight drone-to-computer communication (as opposed to using the hand-held transmitter).
 * The [Pixhawk 2.1](NOTES.md#pixhawk-21) and some background leading to my choice of the classic Pixhawk flight controller.